psychemedia/pentrich-uprising/pentrich-rising.md

 ---

-THe charge of wilful murder against Robort Walter seems to have been dropped as the charge fo hight reason was pursued?
+THe charge of wilful murder against Robert Walter seems to have been dropped as the charge of high treason was pursued?

 ---